annotatedtmg/annotatedtmg/tmg/wsabh.md

 Ready for the World "LONG TIME COMING" [^ready]
 {: .in}

+I began to compile lists in my head.
+I remembered having read someplace that making lists was a way of calming the nerves.
+For me it only made things worse.

+PERSONS THOUGHT TO HAVE DISAPPEARED INTO THE CAVALCADE OF MONSTERS \\
+Rosie \\
+You \\
+Me \\
+Tracy in Portland \\
+Emil [^people]

 I would reach for the telephone and then suddenly retract my hand as though I'd nearly grabbed hold of a snake.
 That was me: letting it slide.
 Watching unthinkable things on the stolen VCR hooked up through no small effort to the